pnordahl/monorail/README.md

 }
 ```

-Our newly added file has been identified as matching target `group1/foo/bar`.
+`monorail` has identified that the newly added file represents a meaningful change, based on our configuration in `Monorail.toml`.

+The `change.file` array contains a list of objects containing metadata about the change detected.
+It contains the `name` of the file (a path relative to the repository root), the `target` the file belongs to, the `action` taken by `monorail` during change detection (e.g. it was `use`d), and the `reason` that `action` was taken (e.g. it matched a declared target).

+The `change.target` array contains a list of paths relative to the repo root for targets detected as changed.
+This list is de-duped across all `change.file` entries; a target will appear at most once in this list.

 ### Inspect showing a change, after commit or push
-This understanding persists between commits and pushes.
+This understanding of what has changed persists between commits and pushes.
 Commit your changes:

-	git add * && git commit -am "first commit"
+	git add * && git commit -am "x"

 Then, view changes again: